Guardian University Guide 2023

 In Year 2 you will build on the knowledge you have already gained in Year 1.

-Each year several of the best undergraduate projects are published in mainstream scientific journals.
+Each year, several of our best undergraduate projects are published in mainstream scientific journals.

 Our modules may change to reflect the latest academic thinking and expertise of our staff.